 The sheer size of the federal prison population remains a significant concern, despite reductions due in part to actions the Commission has taken to lower sentences and make those changes retroactive.
 At the end of FY 2016, BOP facilities remained overcrowded.
 Overall, institutions were 16 percent over rated capacity and high security institutions stood at 31 percent over rated capacity.
-The BOP still consumes more than 25 percent of the DOJ's discretionary budget and has requested \$7.3 billion in the FY 2017 budget.
+The BOP still consumes more than 25 percent of the DOJ's discretionary budget and the administration has requested approximately \$7.2 billion for the Bureau in the FY 2018 budget.
+The request includes \$10 million for "expected population growth."